aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fielddatabasedatarow/_index.md

 ## FieldDatabaseDataRow class

 Provides data for the [FieldDatabase](../fielddatabase/) field result.
-Please see System.Data.DataRow instance.
 To learn more, visit the [Working with Fields](https://docs.aspose.com/words/python-net/working-with-fields/) documentation article.